digidotcom/xbee-java/examples/communication/SendSerialDataSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to send data from the connected XBee device to another remote device in the same network.
+  This is a sample Java application to show how to send data from the XBee device to another remote device in the same network using the XBee Java Library.

-  The application sends data from an XBee device to another specified by its address in the application.
-It prints in the standard output the destination address followed by the sent data and finally the result of this sent operation.
+  The application sends data to a remote XBee device in the network, by using its 64-bit/16-bit address.
+Note that the address of the remote device has to be written in the code before running the application.

-  Main files
+  Files
   ----------
     * com.digi.xbee.api.sendserialdata.MainApp1.java:
       Main application class.
 Instantiates an XBee device, establishes a serial connection with it and sends the serial data to the specified XBee device.
+      Finally it prints out the result of the sent operation.

   Requirements